David Brewster (journalist): Family

-In 1962, he married Joyce Skaggs, a 1961 graduate of Smith College.
+In 1964, he married Joyce Skaggs, a 1961 graduate of Smith College.
 She was a writer for the Office of University Relations in the President's Office, at the University of Washington in Seattle, Washington.
 She retired from that position in 2008.
 She is the daughter of Charles Skaggs and Juanita ("Nita") Allen.
 David and Joyce are the parents of two daughters, Kate Eliza Brewster and Anne Olivia Brewster.

 Career

 After graduating from Yale, he moved to Seattle in 1965 to teach English at the University of Washington.
 He left teaching after a couple of years to write for the Seattle Times, Argus magazine, and Seattle Magazine, then an arm of King Broadcasting.
 He was also an assignment editor for KING-TV.

-Brewster was founding editor of the Seattle Weekly, which first published on March 31, 1976, celebrating the dedication of the Kingdome and the return of Major League Baseball to Seattle.
+Brewster was founding editor of the Seattle Weekly, which first published on March 31, 1976.
 Attorney Doug Raff and arts patron Bagley Wright were investors (investing $100,000) at start up (The Wright family eventually became the largest, though a minority holding, owners of the Weekly until it was sold in 1997).
 The free weekly paper focused on covering Seattle arts, culture and politics.
 He sold the paper 21 years later to Village Voice Publications for an unannounced sum.

-Eastside Week, a Seattle Weekly spinoff, put the spotlight on Seattle suburbia.
-A political reporter named Rob French introduced readers to a new group of youthful conservatives – John Carlson, Kirby Wilbur, and others – who have been the nucleus of this state's political opposition for the past two decades.

 He also originated the "Best Places" guidebook series covering Northwest (northern California to Alaska) dining, lodging and getaways.
 The series is published by Sasquatch Books.

 He also jumped into the local Seattle political scene in the 1977 mayor's race, promoting Paul Schell (he lost that year to Charles Royer).
-Schell, a well-connected developer and former dean of the University of Washington School of Architecture, (now known as the University of Washington College of Built Environments) was touted as gubernatorial timber and U.S. Senate material.
-Ultimately, he did get elected mayor – in 1997, after the Weekly had been sold and had endorsed Charlie Chong.